-These predictive business performance analytics examples illustrate how organizations can benefit from using predictive dashboards.
+The predictive analytics performance management metric examples below illustrate how organizations can benefit from using predictive analytics to create insightful dashboards.
 The described business analytics examples provide direction on how to address the organizational need that was highlighted in the Forbes article ″Why Predictive Analytics Is A Game-Changer.″

 This Forbes predictive analytics article stated: ″ Thus predictive analytics is emerging as a game-changer.
 Instead of looking backward to analyze “what happened?” predictive analytics help executives answer “What’s next?” and “What should we do about it?″